-This package is selected by default if the installed routing package is gluon-mesh-batman-adv-14 or gluon-mesh-batman-adv-15.
+This package is installed by default if the selected routing feature is mesh-batman-adv-15.
 It can be unselected via:

 '''

 GLUON_SITE_PACKAGES := \

 -gluon-ebtables-limit-arp

 '''

 gluon-ebtables-source-filter

 The gluon-ebtables-source-filter package adds an additional layer-2 filter ruleset to prevent unreasonable traffic entering the network via the nodes.
 Unreasonable means traffic entering the mesh via a node which source IP does not belong to the configured IP space.